 Just as things in the world of chips seemed about to cave in, along came growing interest in and development of an artificial intelligence (AI) technique known as deep learning – a branch of machine learning designed to eventually achieve true brain-like behavior.

 This new interest in deep learning has both a good new and a bad news component.
 Some of the startups leading the charge have had a disruptive influence on the old guard including Intel Corp.
-(NASDAQ:INTCB), International Business Machines Corp.
+(NASDAQ:INTCC), International Business Machines Corp.
 (NYSE:IBMC) Nvidia Corp.
-(NASDAQ:NVDAB), Advanced Micro Devices Inc. (NYSE:AMDC) and others.
+(NASDAQ:NVDAC), Advanced Micro Devices Inc. (NYSE:AMDB) and others.

 In the midst of all the excitement (and yes, some tension) there are those who suggest the race to achieve full-blown AI quickly may be leaving out an important step – analytics.
 One corporate manager said, “We’ve had enough bar charts.
 Nobody has time to digest them anyway.
 We want our analytics to tell people what to do.”